amazon-braket/amazon-braket-sdk-python/README.md

 Counter({'11': 50, '00': 50})
 ```

-7. Install [Jupyter](https://jupyter.org/install) and create an aqx kernel.
+7. Install [Jupyter](https://jupyter.org/install) and create an braket kernel.
  ```
  pip install jupyter ipykernel
- python -m ipykernel install --user --name aqx
+ python -m ipykernel install --user --name braket
  ```

-8. You can now launch Jupyter and use the QDK within it.
+8. You can now launch Jupyter and use the SDK within it.
  ```
  jupyter notebook
  ```